Are Folding Bikes Harder To Ride? 7 Tips For Long & Comfortable Rides

 There isn’t a lot that riders can do about this.
 It’s best to scan the path ahead and avoid any rough areas.

-Though each foldable bike will be slightly different.
-Here are some of the elements that can affect the bike’s performance:
+Each foldable bike will be slightly different.
+Here are some of the elements, based on my 20 years of riding and testing experience, that can affect the bike’s performance:

 It’s a good idea to take a prospective bike for a road trip before deciding if it’s the right choice.